ONSdigital/csvcubed/external-docs/docs/guides/configuration/unit-configuration.md

 ### si_scaling_factor

 Another optional form of scaling that can be applied to units in column definitions is `si_scaling_factor`.
-The purpose of this field in the values dictionary is to relate scaled units to other units that are relevant, creating consistency within their scale.
+The purpose of this field in the values object is to relate scaled units to other units that are relevant, creating consistency within their scale.
 Most of the units that are related in this sense are already defined.
 Note that this is an advanced feature and can safely be ignored if not needed.

 For our example data set, we also want another unit to measure barrels of oil per day, by the thousands.
 This is where the `quantity_kind` and `si_scaling_factor` fields can be used to create a new unit that is grouped together with its relevant quantity kind, and also measures units in a way that is consistently scaled.